jekil/awesome-hacking/_pages/index.rst

 - `PurplePanda <https://github.com/carlospolop/PurplePanda>`_ - This tool fetches resources from different cloud/saas applications focusing on permissions in order to identify privilege escalation paths and dangerous permissions in the cloud/saas configurations.
 Note that PurplePanda searches both privileges escalation paths within a platform and across platforms.
 - `SWAT <https://github.com/elastic/SWAT>`_ - Simple Workspace Attack Tool (SWAT) is a tool for simulating malicious behavior against Google Workspace in reference to the MITRE ATT&CK framework.
 - `Security Monkey <https://github.com/Netflix/security_monkey>`_ - Security Monkey monitors AWS, GCP, OpenStack, and GitHub orgs for assets and their changes over time.
+- `ThreatMapper <https://github.com/deepfence/ThreatMapper>`_ - Hunts for threats in your production platforms, and ranks these threats based on their risk-of-exploit.
+It uncovers vulnerable software components, exposed secrets and deviations from good security practice.
 - `Varna <https://github.com/endgameinc/varna>`_ - Quick & Cheap AWS CloudTrail Monitoring with Event Query Language (EQL) Resources
 - `s3cr3t <https://github.com/axl89/s3cr3t>`_ - Serve files securely from an S3 bucket with expiring links and other restrictions.